sumup/typeid/README.md

 # TypeID

-TypeIDs are a draft standard for *type-safe, globally unique identifiers* based on the upcoming [UUIDv7 standard].
+TypeIDs are a draft standard for *type-safe, globally unique identifiers* based on the upcoming [UUIDv7 standard](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html#name-versions).
 Their properties, particularly k-sortability, make them suitable primary identifiers for classic database systems like PostgreSQL.
 However, k-sortability may not always be desirable.
 For instance, you might require an identifier with high randomness entropy for security reasons.
 Additionally, in distributed database systems like CockroachDB, having a k-sortable primary key can lead to hotspots and performance issues.

-While this package draws inspiration from the original typeid Go package ([github.com/jetify-com/typeid-go]), it provides multiple ID types:
+While this package draws inspiration from the original typeid Go package ([github.com/jetify-com/typeid-go](https://github.com/jetify-com/typeid-go)), it provides multiple ID types:

-- [`typeid.Sortable`] is based on UUIDv7 and is k-sortable.
+- `typeid.Sortable` is based on UUIDv7[^UUIDv7] and is k-sortable.
 Its implementation adheres to the draft standard.
 The suffix part is encoded in **lowercase** crockford base32.
-- [`typeid.Random`] is also based on UUIDv4 and is completely random.
+- `typeid.Random` is also based on UUIDv4[^UUIDv4] and is completely random.
 Unlike `typeid.Sortable`, the suffix part is encoded in **uppercase** crockford base32.

 Please refer to the respective type documentation for more details.